-Are you considering doing a PhD in the Mathematical Sciences?
+Are you considering undertaking a PhD in the Mathematical Sciences?
 We have many interesting projects for talented postgraduate researchers.
-This page provides useful information and links for finding out more about the PhD Program and for applying for entry.
+This page provides useful information and links discover more about our PhD Program and the application process.

 Why do a PhD in Mathematical Sciences?